mzhang181/configs/README.md

 # vimconfig
 My personal vimrc files

-Currently there is only one vim config file which is designed to not need plugins.
-It is designed to work with exuberant-ctags.
+There is a file designed to work with the standard set of plugins installed with vim It is designed to work with exuberant-ctags or universal.

-You can install exuberant-ctags on debian with sudo apt install exuberant-ctags

-Also rename the config file should be name .vimrc.
-The path of the file should be $HOME/.vimrc

-To get the color scheme to work:
-Go to /usr/share/vim/vimXX/colors and copy gruvbox.vim into that directory.
+There is also a version with vim-plugs.
+This may be updated for vim8 in the future

+Use the vimconfig file by rename it to ".vimrc" and placing it in $HOME.